 Moreover, excessive consumption of salt over time might cause kidney problems.

 All these extra calories negatively impact your dog in some way or another.
-These are arguably important reasons why you shouldn’t feed fries to your dog.
+These are arguably essential reasons you shouldn’t feed fries to your dog.

 Are There Any Alternatives?

-So, you really don’t want to leave your dog out while you’re eating fries.
-I actually have good news for you.
+So, you don’t want to leave your dog out while you’re eating fries.
+I have good news for you.
 There’s one alternative.
 Let’s explore that.

 Baked fries are somewhat similar to french fries.
 That’s why this is the closest alternative.